 Book An Appointment Now for Lasting Sciatica Pain Relief

 Chiropractic adjustments commonly correct these dysfunctions allowing the supporting musculature to return to a healthy, balanced state.

 Sciatica related to joint dysfunction or bone misalignment is best corrected using chiropractic adjustments.
 By using carefully directed and controlled pressure to restore joints to a normal position and motion, the pressure placed on the nerve is quickly and painlessly reduced.
 This often results in immediate pain relief.

 Sciatica related to disc injury often requires additional treatment methods.
 We use the first FDA-approved cold laser treatment to boost cellular healing and a specialized chiropractic spinal decompression technique called Cox Flexion/Traction that bends and elongates the spine to reduce pressure within the disc.
 Additionally, various physical therapy methods are used to promote further healing and strengthening to prevent future occurrences.

-Book a complimentary consultation today and learn how his treatment can relieve your sciatica.
+Book a complimentary exam and consultation today and learn how Dr. Winchell's treatment can relieve your sciatica.